stanichor/stanichor.github.io/_posts/2025-07-17-rat-demographics.md

 </div>

 ### Summary
 The LessWrong gender proportions are somewhat erratic.
 There’s a dip in the proportion of cis males in 2016, likely caused by the survey being sent to the broader LessWrong diaspora rather than the LessWrong site specifically.
 Another dip in cis men occurs in 2023, corresponding to a spike in "Other" responses, though the cause is unknown.
-Ignoring those anomalies, from 2012 to 2024, there’s been a slight steady decrease in cis males (~6 percentage points, from 87% to 81%) and an increase in trans females (~4 percentage points, from 1.4% to 5.1%—a roughly 4x increase).
+Ignoring those anomalies, from 2012 to 2024, there’s been a steady, slight decrease in cis males (~6 percentage points, from 87% to 81%) and an increase in trans females (~4 percentage points, from 1.4% to 5.1%—an approximately fourfold increase).

 SSC/ACX gender proportions have remained remarkably stable from 2017 to 2024, with ~85% cis males, ~10% cis females, ~2% trans females, ~0.5% trans males, and ~2.5% selecting "Other."